-[ARS]◆ARSON: (Intentionally setting a fire on school property) To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or --not, or its contents.
+[ARS\]♦ARSON: (Intentionally setting a fire on school property) To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.
+Report to law enforcement Mental Health Resource List

-[BAT]♦AGGRAVATED BATTERY: (Intentional great bodily harm) A battery where the attacker intentionally or knowingly causes more serious injury, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.

-Hope Scholarship documented
+[BAT\]◆AGGRAVATED BATTERY: (Intentional great bodily harm) A battery where the attacker intentionally or knowingly causes more serious injury, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+Report to Law Enforcement Hope Scholarship documented Mental Health Resource List

-[DOC]♦MAJOR DISRUPTION ON CAMPUS: (Significantly disrupts all or portions of the campus activities, school sponsored events or school bus transportation) Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
+- [DOC\]♦MAJOR DISRUPTION ON CAMPUS: (Significantly disrupts all or portions of the campus activities, school sponsored events or school bus transportation) Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
 Examples of major disruptions include bomb threats, inciting a riot, or initiating a false fire alarm.

-[DRD]♦DRUG SALE OR DISTRIBUTION: (Illegal sale or distribution of drugs) The manufacture, cultivation, sale or distribution of any drug, narcotic, controlled substance or substance represented to be a drug, narcotic, or controlled substance.
+Report to law enforcement Mental Health Resource List - [DRD\]♦DRUG SALE OR DISTRIBUTION: (Illegal sale or distribution of drugs) The manufacture, cultivation, sale or distribution of any drug, narcotic, controlled substance or substance represented to be a drug, narcotic, or controlled substance.
 Report to law enforcement, and refer to Substance Abuse Educator for the Substance Abuse program.
+Mental Health Resource List